Displaying All Posts tagged with Interruptions

 Smartphones are touted as a productivity tool, but are they really?
 All that 24/7 accessibility has its downsides, too.
 First, there’s the threat of burnout (you can’t be very productive if your brain is fried) and the constant distractions.
 All those apps, the endless email checking, and texting can keep you from real work, not to mention that they can keep you from staying in the moment and enjoying time-off.

 Do you think smartphones help or hinder productivity?
 For those of you who own a smartphone, which one do you use?
 Are you an iPhone fanatic, an Android addict, or a CrackBerry connoisseur?
 Let us know in the comments.
-Read More
+Click Here to Read Article …

 Popular search terms for this article:

-smartphone productivity, smartphones and productivity, smartphones productivity, productivity smartphone, smartphones increase productivity, productivity smartphones, smartphone for productivity, smartphones for productivity, do smartphones increase productivity, productivity and smartphones
+smartphone productivity, smartphones and productivity, smartphones productivity, productivity smartphone, productivity smartphones, smartphones increase productivity, smartphone for productivity

 Pac-Man Eats Up Productivity